Calendar

 NeCS is an Inria/GIPSA-lab joint team-project (initiated in January 2007) supported by the CNRS, Inria, INPG and UJF.
 The team goal is to develop a new control framework for assessing problems raised by the consideration of new low-cost and wireless technological components, the increase of systems complexity and the distributed and dynamic location of sensors (sensor networks) and actuators; in this framework, control design is performed under general resources constraints including communication, computation, and energy.
 In that, the team targets an innovative step forward in the feedback design for networked distributed systems by the development of combined control, computing and communication (3C).

-The team is bi-located at Inria Rhône-Alpes (Montbonnot Saint Martin) and at the GIPSA-lab (at the Grenoble campus in Saint Martin d'Hères).
+The team is bi-located at Inria Grenoble Rhône-Alpes (Montbonnot Saint Martin) and at the GIPSA-lab (at the Grenoble campus in Saint Martin d'Hères).

-The NeCS team (April 2013).
+The NeCS team (July 2018).
 To see the people list go on the People page.

 Research topics